trucquynhne10/multilabel-classification-customer-reviews-on-tiki/README.md

 Each label will be considered as a separate classification problem.

-For example, in the case below With X as the feature and Y as the labels. the problem above will be divided into 4 separate small problems (4 labels).
+For example, in the case below With X as the feature and Y as the labels. the problem above will be divided into 4 separate small problems (4 labels). <br>
 ![Binary Relevance](images/br1.png)
 ![Example](images/br2.png)